|

 AZ" got its name:

-July 4th Centennial, legend has it that pilgrims trimmed the bark from
+4th Centennial, legend has it that pilgrims trimmed the bark from a tall

-a tall pine tree, then used it as a staff for the American flag.
+pine tree, then used it as a staff for the American flag.
+Left standing,

-Left standing, the staff became a much used trail marker.
-When, in 1881,
+the staff became a much used trail marker.
+When, in 1881, a post office

-a post office and a tiny tent camp was erected, the settlers agreed to
+and a tiny tent camp was erected, the settlers agreed to name the area

 |